DyHealthNet/NApy/README.md

 - **Student's and Welch's t-test:** The function `napy.ttest(bin_data, cont_data, nan_value = -999.0, axis=0, threads=1, check_data=False, return_types=[], equal_var=True, use_numba=True)` runs t-tests between all pairwise combinations of variables from `bin_data` and `cont_data`.
 Depending whether equal variances of binary sample groups are assumed, we either run Student's t-test (`equal_var=True`) or Welch's t-test (`equal_var=False`).
 It computes the effect size / statistic value declared in parameter `return_types` and P-values equal to twice the value of the survival function of the t-distribution at the absolute value of the corresponding t-value.
 Missing values are pairwisely ignored, i.e. if a missing value occurs in the binary variable, the matching position in the continuous data is also ignored.
 Binary categories need to be integer-encoded (`0,1`).
 In case one category should no longer be present due to removal of missing values, this will lead to the t-statistic being undefined and will hence return `numpy.nan` for the respective pair of variables.
 The same happens in case a variable should only consist of one category.
 The function takes the following arguments:

-  - bin_data [np.ndarray] : Numpy 2D array storing binary variables data.
+  - bin_data [np.ndarray, torch.Tensor, pd.DataFrame] : 2D table storing binary variables data.
-  - cont_data [np.ndarray]: Numpy 2D array storing continuous variable data.
+  - cont_data [np.ndarray, torch.Tensor, pd.DataFrame]: 2D table storing continuous variable data.
   - axis [int, default=0]: Whether to consider rows in both input matrices as variables (axis=0) or columns (axis=1).
   - threads [int, default=1]: How many threads to use in parallel computations.
   - check_data [bool, default=False]: Whether or not to perform additional checks on the format of categorical input data.
 It introduces a slight overhead in runtime.